Sean-St-Clair/-M1GP-Errors-sstclair-2/README.md

 Note: After fixing the CMAKE file, my program was able to compile and be run (the button was no longer greyed out), so I classified the rest of my errors as "runtime" errors (besides errors that were strictly logical).
-Perhaps my adding of both .cpp files to the CMake at once could have been stretched out into 2 compiler errors, but other than that, I am hesitant to classify my other errors as being compiler with my limited understanding!
+Perhaps my adding of both .cpp files to the CMake at once could have been stretched out into 2 compiler errors, but other than that, I am hesitant to classify my other errors as being compiler, with my limited understanding.

 ### Grading Rubric